ojitha/ojitha.github.io/_posts/2025-10-08-llm_ontology_evals.md

 ### 5.1 Implications for LLM Evaluation

 Ontology-driven evaluation frameworks enable a rigorous and interpretable assessment of LLM outputs, grounded in **formal domain knowledge**.
+For example, AWS Neptune efficiently stores and navigates relationships in data, supporting both the **Property Graph** and **Resource Description Framework** (RDF) graph models.
 This approach can enhance trustworthiness and domain alignment, particularly in specialised fields (e.g., medicine, law, insurance, banking, culinary arts, and others).
-For example:

 ### 5.1 Ontology Constructs as Validation Targets